 - medical expenses, including long-term care, medication, and surgery

 - replacement or repair of vehicles and other damaged property

 - pain and suffering

 In Florida, punitive damages may be awarded in case of severe driver negligence.
-These damages aren’t frequently awarded, but in case of severe negligence, such as extremely reckless driving or driving under the influence of drugs or alcohol, an auto accident claim could result in damages intended to punish a negligent driver.
+These damages aren’t frequently awarded, but in case of severe negligence, such as extremely reckless driving or driving under the influence of drugs or alcohol, an auto accident claim could result in damages intended to punish an at-fault driver.

 Car Accident Rates In Jacksonville

 According to the Florida Highway Safety and Motor Vehicles Department, there were 23,468 crashes in Duval County in 2019: